Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 * To make Camper Hampers seem a reputable company in order to encourage users to sign up, by creating a professional website, whilst maintaining a friendly appeal.

 **Customer goals:**
-* App designed with mobile-first approach
+* Website designed with mobile-first approach
 * User friendly navbar
-* Enable users to easily scroll back to the top on longer pages
 * Relevant social media icons provided in the footer
 * Log in and register forms so the customer can sign up to have a Camper Hamper account.
 * Customer profile page which enables the user to manage their own information easily and view order history easily.